-A few weeks ago, I was lucky enough to have a 30-minute interview with the incredible David Suzuki for my job as Editor of WHERE Edmonton Magazine.
+During my time as Editor of WHERE Edmonton Magazine, I was lucky enough to have a 30-minute interview with the incomparable David Suzuki.
 If you are not familiar with him, Suzuki is a Canadian environmentalist, activist, public speaker, writer (he has written more than 50 books!), and teacher.

 He is known for hosting the popular television show The Nature of Things, and most recently, for his outspoken remarks against climate change and environmental policies of the Canadian government.

 Our interview revolved mostly around his new book Letters To My Grandchildren, and what comes next for the 79-year-old, but we did manage to chat a little bit about some of his environmental concerns as well.

 Check out the interview about his book and future plans here, and see some of our environmental-themed conversation below.

 The Anthrotorian (A): One thing that you are well known for is your, sometimes controversial, environmental work.
 At this point, what do you think the biggest threat to the environment is?

 David Suzuki (DS): People always ask me, "is it deforestation, is it species extinction, is it the ocean destruction, the ozone layer, or climate change..."
 I believe that the real challenge or threat is the human mind.